ssf-admin/cla-bot-test/README.md

-# cla-bot-test
+# cla-bot-dev
-Test environment of cla-bot
+Dev environment of cla-bot